 The content, at pet.triquence.org, is a bit

 much for a single J-term course.
 We did not cover everything.
-A regular semester might be a better container.
+A regular semester might be a better

 Scope